thegymnasium/seemingly-seamless/slides-intro.md

 ------

 ## What We'll Cover
-*(Not necessarily in order of appearance)*
+*(Not necessarily in order of appearance.)*

 - We customized Open edX for a unified, branded experience.
 - Our design shaped our technical choices.
 - We improved the student experience.
 - We overcame styling, asset, and content challenges.
-- We'll demonstrate our approach to customization.
+- We’ll demonstrate our approach to customization.

 Notes: